aneelaSaleem/senti_altmetrics/README.md

    Running on http://127.0.0.1:5000/

 # Usage
-access the API endpoint
+Access the API endpoint

  http://127.0.0.1:5000/classifyaltmetrics

  params: data (JSON array)

-Hit the rest api using any http client like *postman*, *curl* or your code written in *java/scala, php, python* etc.
+Hit the REST API using any http client like *postman*, *curl* or your code written in *java/scala, php, python* etc.

 # Example curl command